 Dr Sylvia Lee Mann, Minister of Music

-Dr. Mann, Minister of Music at Bethel United Church of Christ of Ontario CA, is an award-winning composer, conductor and virtuoso performer, appearing with many orchestras in the Southern California area.
+Dr. Mann, Pastor and Minister of Music at Bethel United Church of Christ of Ontario CA, is an award-winning composer, conductor and virtuoso performer, appearing with many orchestras in the Southern California area.
 In addition to her position at Bethel as Minister of Music, she is the Music Director and Conductor of the Southland Symphony and the West Covina Symphony Orchestras, she serves on the music faculty at California State University Dominguez Hills, and is the Associate Conductor of the Bellflower Symphony Orchestra.
 She is a performer with The Chamber Orchestra of the South Bay, The Rio Hondo, La Mirada, Peninsula and Southeast Symphony Orchestras, and is principal violist of the Culver City Chamber Orchestra, as well as the Culver City and Marina Del Rey Symphony Orchestras.
 Dr. Mann is in high demand as a guest conductor in the Southern California area, most recently appearing with the Coachella Valley, Inland Valley and Culver City Symphony Orchestras.

 She is currently composing, conducting and recording music for upcoming feature films and orchestral commissions.
 Most notably, one of her recent symphonic works, "Moonfire Rising" received its world premiere by the Culver City Symphony Orchestra on January 29, 2011, at the "American Beat – Women Composers" concert.